DavidBert/OMDI_JO2024/Introduction_git.md

 echo "*.pyc" >> .gitignore
 ```
 These commands append new lines to the .gitignore file, telling Git to ignore the virtual environment directory, Python cache files, and compiled Python files.
+By adding these files to the .gitignore file, we ensure that they are not tracked by Git, meaning they won't be committed to the repository.

 ##### 4. Git Operations